baoboa/pyqt5/doc/sphinx/installation.rst

 .. cmdoption:: --version

-    Display the PyQt5 version number.
+    Display the version number and exit.

 Any remaining command line arguments are expected to be in the form ``name=value`` or ``name+=value``.
 Such arguments are added to any